wp-plugins/youtube-channel/readme.txt

 = How to get playlist ID? =

 Playlist ID can be manualy extracted from YouTube playlist URL.
 Part of strings after `&list=` that begins with uppercase letters `PL` represent playlist ID.
+You can paste ID with or without leading `PL` string.

 Since version 1.3.1 you can paste full YouTube playlist URL and ID will be automaticaly extracted.